nanjizal/justTriangles/README.md

 MAIN TODO:
 - Debug lines against SVG path data
-- Finish refactor to remove all Point reference ( 80% done not commited ) from classes and check if it's faster to just use x,y.
+- Finish refactor to remove all Point reference ( 80% done see 'No Point' branch ) from classes and check if it's faster to just use x,y.
 - Explore further combinations of mixing with fill libraries, beginFill and alpha and endFill.